Rayean-Mahmud/HelpNow-a-rescue-app-Flutter-Firebase-/README.md

 ---

-> **Stay safe.
-Stay connected.** With SafeConnect, support is just a click away. 🚑❤️
+> **Stay connected.
+Stay safe.** With SafeConnect, support is just a click away. 🚑❤️

 ---